Rawat Fort

-Rawat Fort, also known as Sarai Rawat, is an early 15th century fortified caravanserai on the Pothohar Plateau of Pakistan, near the city of Rawalpindi in the province of Punjab.
+Rawat Fort, also known as Sarai Rawat, is an early 15th century fortified caravanserai in the Pothohar Plateau, near the city of Rawalpindi in the province of Punjab.

 Location

 It is 17 km east of Rawalpindi on Grand Trunk Road.
-The second century Manikyala Stupa can be seen from the roof of the fort's mosque.
-The fort is located approximately 50 miles from the vast Rohtas Fort, which was built by Sher Shah Suri to bring the Pothohar region under his control.
+The 2nd-century CE Manikyala Stupa can be viewed from the fort.
+It is located approximately 50 miles from the vast Rohtas Fort, which was built by Sher Shah Suri to subdue the Gakhars and bring the Pothohar region under his control.

 Etymology

 Rawat Fort derives its name from the Arabic word rabat (رباط), meaning 'caravanserai', an inn for caravans.

 History

 The Rawat fort or sarai is believed to have been founded as a caravanserai in the 15th century by the Delhi Sultanate.
-The caravanserai itself may have been built atop a Ghaznavid-era fort that was established in 1036 CE.
-The caravanserai was then later fortified in the 16th century by the Gakhar clan in order to defend the Pothohar plateau from Sher Shah Suri's forces.
+It was later converted into a fortress in the 16th century by the local Gakhar clan in order to defend Pothohar from Sher Shah Suri's forces.
+It remained under Gakhar control during and after Mughal rule until it was taken over by the Sikh Empire, followed by the British.